Signed in as:

 The Rhode Island Longitudinal Data System (RILDS, formerly known as the RI DataHUB), is housed at DataSpark.
 It is a persistent, holistic, integrated, longitudinal data system.
 The RILDS centralizes four decades of previously siloed Rhode Island state data using a custom-built machine learning algorithm.
 It currently links data from early childhood, through K-12 and postsecondary education, and into the workforce.
 It also integrates data related to health, human services, and civic engagement.

 The RILDS is maintained by DataSpark, a program unit at the University of Rhode Island (URI).
 Day-to-day operation of the RILDS, including data preparation, import, linkage, and quality reporting, is managed by the DataSpark team.

-However, data in the DataHUB belongs to the partner agencies, not to DataSpark or URI.
-Therefore, the oversight of the DataHUB and decisions around data use and access falls to a governance board made up of representatives of these partner agencies.
+However, data in the RILDS belongs to the Data Contributing Agencies, not to DataSpark or the University of Rhode Island Therefore, the oversight of the RILDS and decisions around data use and access falls to a governance board made up of representatives of these partner agencies.

 Data are currently integrated from partnering agencies and organizations across Rhode Island including:

 We are regularly integrating and linking new sources, so please review our Data Holdings for the latest information.

 DataSpark funding comes from federal, state, local, and foundation grants and contracts.

 Current funding comes from participating state agencies, community partners and researchers.
 Recent funders of DataSpark include: Rhode Island Department of Education, Rhode Island Office of the Postsecondary Commissioner, Rhode Island Department of Health, Rhode Island Department of Labor and Training, and the Rhode Island Foundation.

 Yes.
 DataSpark, which manages the RILDS, operates on a fee for service model.
 DataSpark is a Service Center per the University of Rhode Island Office of the Controller Policy 01.105.1.